idaholab/moose/modules/navier_stokes/doc/content/source/linearfvkernels/LinearFVVolumetricHeatTransfer.md

 - $T_\mathrm{solid}$ is the solid temperature.

 The sign ($\pm$) depends on if the kernel is added to the fluid or solid energy equation.
-This can be cpntrolled by the [!param](/LinearFVKernels/LinearFVVolumetricHeatTransfer/is_solid) parameter.
+This can be controlled by the [!param](/LinearFVKernels/LinearFVVolumetricHeatTransfer/is_solid) parameter.